All Episodes

 I'm defined by my challenges as a husband and as a father.

-and thank the Lord that I now accept someone else's definition of what God is rather than my own.
+And I know that unless my primary challenge is the maintenance of a connection with God and thank the Lord that I now accept someone else's definition of what God is rather than my own.

 If there's one fundamental difference between being a new age believer and a Christian, it's that I no longer provide the explanation for what belief in God looks like, for what a spiritual program of action would seem like to the outside.

-Because I remember one of my really beloved friends I used to make content with at the near very near the beginning of my career, my beloved friend Matt Morgan.
+Because I remember one of my really beloved friends I used to make content with very near the beginning of my career, my beloved friend Matt Morgan, he used to say, you talk all the time about communism and socialism and sharing and revolution, but you're probably one of the most selfish people I've ever known in my life.

-And I just think that guy's got a point, you know, because uh like most addicts, I'm pretty self-obsessed.
+And I just think that guy's got a point, you know, because like most addicts, I'm pretty self-obsessed.

-You shouldn't have done that, you shouldn't have said that.
+You shouldn't have said that.

 Why don't you do that?

-I wonder if that's gonna happen.
+I wonder if that's going to happen.

 It's kind of like a dialogue, but both voices are me.